 If you suffer from chronic low back pain that feels better when you sit down, there’s a good chance you have a condition called spinal stenosis.
-Board-certified neurosurgeon Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas, can help you find relief from your symptoms with minimally invasive surgery that treats the cause of the problem.
+Board-certified neurosurgeons Cyril Sebastian, MD and Derek Kroll, DO, at Evergreen Spine and Neurosurgery Center in Shenandoah, Texas & Conroe, Texas, can help you find relief from your symptoms with minimally invasive surgery that treats the cause of the problem.
 Schedule an appointment online or call the office today to learn more about effective surgery options for spinal stenosis.

 Spinal stenosis occurs when the space in your spinal canal narrows.
 The spinal canal is created by the vertebrae.
 When the canal narrows, the problem is caused by degenerative conditions that gradually develop as you get older, such as: